- Search The Registry

 *On this date in 1950, The Beulah Show was broadcast for the first time.
-This was the first American television situation comedy to star an African American.
+This was the first American television situation comedy to star a Black person.

-The Beulah Show ran on radio from 1945 to 1954.
-The Beulah TV shows ran concurrently for three seasons, Tuesday nights until September 22, 1953, on ABC.
-Beulah was a housekeeper and cook for the Henderson family: father Harry, mother Alice and son Donnie.
-Most of the comedy in the series is derived from the fact that Beulah, referred to as "the queen of the kitchen" had the ability to solve the problems that her white employers could not figure out.
-Other characters included Beulah's boyfriend Bill Jackson, a handy-man who is constantly proposing marriage, and Oriole “acting white” a puzzled maid for the family next door.
+The Beulah Show ran on the radio from 1945 to 1954.
+The Beulah TV shows ran concurrently on ABC for three seasons, Tuesday nights until September 22, 1953.
+Beulah was a housekeeper and cook for the Henderson family: father Harry, mother Alice, and son Donnie.
+Most of the comedy in the series is derived from the fact that Beulah, referred to as "the queen of the kitchen," had the ability to solve the problems that her white employers could not figure out.
+Other characters included Beulah's boyfriend, Bill Jackson, a handyman who is constantly proposing marriage, and Oreo, “acting white,” a puzzled maid for the family next door.

 Originally portrayed by white actor Marlin Hurt, Beulah first appeared in the early 1940s as a supporting character on the popular Fibber McGee and Molly radio series.
 In 1945, Beulah was spun off into her own radio show, The Marlin Hurt and Beulah Show, with Hurt still in the role.
 After he died of a heart attack in 1946, he was replaced by another white actor, Bob Corley, and the series was renamed The Beulah Show.

-African American actress Hattie McDaniel took over the role in 1947, continuing in The Beulah Show until she became ill in 1952 and was replaced by Lillian Randolph, who was in turn replaced for the 1953-1954 radio season by her sister Amanda Randolph.
-In 1950 Roland Reed Productions modified it into a TV situation comedy for ABC with Ethel Waters in the title role from until 1952.
-McDaniel, Louise Beavers, Butterfly McQueen and Ruby Dandridge were used at various times.
+Black actress Hattie McDaniel took over the role in 1947, continuing in The Beulah Show until she became ill in 1952 and was replaced by Lillian Randolph, who was in turn replaced for the 1953-1954 radio season by her sister Amanda Randolph.
+In 1950 Roland Reed Productions modified it into a TV situation comedy for ABC with Ethel Waters in the title role until 1952.
+McDaniel, Louise Beavers, Butterfly McQueen, and Ruby Dandridge were used.